President of Bulgaria: Immunity

 The president enjoys blanket legal immunity during his tenure and is not held responsible for any act performed while on duty, with the exception of treason or violation of the Bulgarian constitution.
 His authority may only be stripped via impeachment and may not be removed by any other institution.
 The president cannot be detained and may not be prosecuted.

+List of presidents of Bulgaria (1990–present)

+Living former presidents

+The most recent death of a former president was that of Zhelyu Zhelev (1990–1997), who died on January 30, 2015 at the age of 79.